mullerdavid/ctf_writeups/hcsc24/Crypto_Epiclitl_Curve/WRITEUP.md

 We need positive integers `x`, `y`, `z` to satisfy the `x/(y+z) + y/(x+z) + z/(x+y) = 10` equation.

-Notice that multiplying all the numbers with the same number (eg 10) doesn't change the left side.
+Notice that multiplying all the numbers with the same number (e.g. 10) doesn't change the left side.

 # Source